 This page highlights the day-to-day staff at The Macoupin Art Collective.
 We could not do what we do without the support of our collective – patrons, donors, volunteers, instructors, and board members – but these are the people that keep The MAC running every day.
 They are the face of The MAC – the people you'll most likely run into if you stop by to visit us at the shop or a community event.

 Brandace Cloud grew up in Staunton, Illinois, and graduated from Staunton High School.
 She has an Associate of Art degree in Graphic Design from Lewis & Clark Community College, a Bachelor of Art degree from Webster University, and attended post-graduate studies in the ceramics department at Southern Illinois University, Edwardsville.
-Brandace has worked as a self-employed ceramic artist, selling her wares at various art fairs and exhibitions.
-She has years of experience as an art educator, teaching clay classes and workshops for children, adults, and various community organizations.
-She also worked as a pre-school art teacher at the Angela Cassens Early Childhood Development Center in Glen Carbon, Illinois.
+Brandace has worked as a self-employed ceramic artist, selling her wares at various art fairs and exhibitions, and she has years of experience as an art educator, teaching clay classes and workshops for children, adults, and various community organizations.

 Brandace's father always told her to find a career doing something she loved, and she began her professional life trying to make a living as a graphic designer.
 During her undergraduate studies, though, she discovered that she much preferred the physicality of darkroom photography to working in front of a computer screen, and decided to focus on art as an end unto itself rather than a means of making money.
 Her last semester at Webster, Brandace fell in love with ceramics, digging up her own clay from the ground and turning it into usable objects through a long and painstaking process.
 She also grew to love the community aspects of art, how it brings people together in both a physical space and a shared passion.